Practice

 • Instructed as part of the team which successfully defended a $1 billion Guernsey court claim arising out of the liquidation of a Carlyle investment vehicle concerning allegations which included breach of fiduciary duty, negligence and wrongful trading.

-• Acting (with George Bompas QC) in Dubai International Financial Centre (DIFC) litigation defending allegations of breach of fiduciary duty by directors and unfair prejudice.
+• Acting (with George Bompas KC) in Dubai International Financial Centre (DIFC) litigation defending allegations of breach of fiduciary duty by directors and unfair prejudice.

-• Advising (with George Bompas QC) in British Virgin Island litigation concerning a shareholder dispute over a major hotel operation in China.
+• Advising (with George Bompas KC) in British Virgin Island litigation concerning a shareholder dispute over a major hotel operation in China.

 • Advising (with Sir Robert Miles, before his appointment to the High Court bench) and acting in a shareholder dispute between international parties concerning an issue of shares alleged to have been made improperly, being one element of a multi-national dispute between Indian shareholder factions interested in numerous companies involved in the manufacture and sale of iron, steel and plastic castings.